cameronaziz/interview/readme.md

 > ## Internal Use Only
 > This branch contains a working application.
 All solutions have been implemented.
+Each part has a guide to help the candidate through the exercise, the solutions, as well has what to look for.
+> Take a look at the [compare](https://github.com/cameronaziz/tkmp-interview/compare/internal) of this branch and the main branch to see changes needed to solve this exercise.

 # TKMP Interview
 Take a moment to familiarize yourself with the application.
 The goal of the application is to have a consent pop up from the bottom.
 If the user selects 'Allow', they will be able to randomly assigned into an A/B test.
 If they select 'Deny', they should not be assigned a test group.